 Cybersecurity training should be held at least twice a year to educate personnel about threats and offer tips and recommendations to help them identify and address cyberattacks.
 These sessions enable workers to come forward with security concerns and questions and explore ways to minimize risk at all levels of the business.

-It’s easy to find qualified cybersecurity professionals once you know who is responsible for each role.
+Finding qualified cybersecurity professionals is easy once you know who is responsible for each role.

 3 Tips to Fill Cybersecurity Roles